f-dangel/backpack/docs_src/README.md

   Note: The code examples on backpack.pt are defined with HTML tags in `splash/_includes/code-samples.html`.
-  The python files in `splash/_includes/` are copy-pasted from the resulting page for testing purposes.
-Editing the tags in the HTML file is manual.
+  There are no python source file to generate them.
+  Test manually by copy-pasting from the resulting page.

 - Local build of the documentation
   ```